Austin Nola: Kansas City Royals (2024)

+Colorado Rockies (2025)

+On December 8, 2024, Nola signed a minor league contract with the Colorado Rockies.
+In 29 appearances split between the rookie-level Arizona Complex League Rockies and Triple-A Albuquerque Isotopes, he batted .330/.397/.456 with one home run and 20 RBI.
+On July 1, the Rockies added him to their active roster.
+In 14 appearances for Colorado, he batted .184/.225/.211 with one RBI.
+Nola was designated for assignment by the Rockies on August 11.
+He elected free agency after clearing waivers on August 15.

+Atlanta Braves

+On October 21, 2025, Nola signed a minor league contract with the Atlanta Braves.
+He was released on November 11.

+Coaching career

+On November 11, 2025, Nola was released from the Braves and hired by the Seattle Mariners as their bullpen coach.

 Personal life

-Nola and his wife Michelle have one son together who was born on March 26, 2020, which would have been opening day had the 2020 MLB season not been postponed due to the COVID-19 pandemic.
+Nola and his wife have one son, who was born on March 26, 2020, which would have been opening day had the 2020 MLB season not been postponed due to the COVID-19 pandemic.
 Their daughter was born on September 9, 2022.

 Nola is of Italian descent; his great-grandparents emigrated to Baton Rouge from Sicily.
 His brother Aaron Nola currently pitches for the Philadelphia Phillies.
-Their uncle suffers from amyotrophic lateral sclerosis (ALS), and in January 2020, the Nola brothers hosted a "Strike Out ALS" charity event on his behalf.
+Their uncle suffers from amyotrophic lateral sclerosis (ALS), and in January 2020, the Nola brothers hosted a "Strike Out ALS" charity event in Baton Rouge on his behalf.